dgaydukov/meteorjs-chat-app/db-structure.md

 # Database Structure

+Every mid to large backend project starts from db design.
+Before you start you should answer following questions
+* What kind of database to use: Relational(Mysql, Postgres) or Document(Mongo)
-Every mid to serious backend project starts from db desing and planning.
-What will your database structure, what entities will it have and so on.
+* What will be your database structure
+* What entities will it have and so on.
-This document describes main entities of the project and their relation

 ## The db question

-What kind of db we should use.
-Relational or Document.
-MongoDb vs Postgres.
-For these project MongoDb will be enough.
+Because of Mongo is already inside meteor, we will use default database.

 ## Entities

 We have the following list of entities
 * Users (all users who use chat app)
 * Chats (history of all chats)
+* History (message list)
 * Invites (users can send invites to other users, and to new ones)

 ## Db Schema